CoSMoMVPA/CoSMoMVPA/doc/source/matlab_experience.rst

 Proficient user
 +++++++++++++++
-In addition, the *proficient* user should be familar with:
+In addition, the *proficient* user should be familiar with:

 - nested function handles and Currying.
 - ``bsxfun`` and ``cellfun``.